quexten/goldwarden/Readme.md

 do not (yet) have or are not willing to add, and enhanced security measures that other tools do not provide, such as:

 - Support for SSH Agent (Git signing and SSH login)
-- System wide autotype (Gnome, KDE only for now)
+- System wide autotype (Linux - Gnome, KDE only for now)
-- Biometric authentication (via Polkit) for each credential access
+- Biometric authentication
 - Implements Bitwarden browser-extension biometrics on Linux
 - Support for injecting environment variables into the environment of a cli command
 - Vault content is held encrypted in memory and only briefly decrypted when needed